marfarma/aarons-no-ssl-flash-upload/readme.txt

 signed, signed by an untrusted certificate authority, signed for a different domain name, etc.), then you probably have problems using the Flash uploader.

-This plug-in disables SSL usage by the Flash uploader.
+This plugin disables SSL usage by the Flash uploader.
 This allows you to use the Flash uploader when you have FORCE_SSL_ADMIN enabled, with an untrusted SSL certificate.
 This works around the vague "IO Error" you get from the Flash uploader in such a situation.

-Note that this plug-in comes with the following security implications:
+Note that this plugin comes with the following security implications:

 * Flash uploads no longer use SSL, thus, your uploaded files aren't encrypted during transmission.